chall32/chall32.github.io/_posts/2015-12-22-booting-winpe-via-wds.md

 ### Windows Preinstallation Environment Preamble
 For those unfamiliar with it, Windows Preinstallation Environment (WinPE) is a lightweight version of Windows used for the deployment of PCs, workstations, and servers, or troubleshooting an operating system while it is offline.
 More info [here](https://en.wikipedia.org/wiki/Windows_Preinstallation_Environment).

-For this, I'll use my (now ancient) Windows 7 Preinstalltion Environment (Win7PE) image I built with [WinBuilder](http://winbuilder.net/) back in 2009.
+For this, I'll use my (now ancient) Windows 7 Preinstallation Environment (Win7PE) image I built with [WinBuilder](http://winbuilder.net/) back in 2009.
 I'm not going to cover the creation of a Windows PE image here as there are plenty of guides out there that can show you how to create your own Win7PE image.

 One such guide is here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2vCyIIqkeiM"> </iframe>